Bat-er safe than sorry is an old and very popular saying in our Transylvanian bat community.

 - Connect to VPN.

 - Test your connection for IP leaks again.
 This time, in the DNS addresses section, you should see other IP addresses than before connecting to VPN.

-- If you see same IP addresses before and after connecting the VPN, then you have detected a DNS leak.
+- If you see the same IP addresses before and after connecting the VPN, then you have detected a DNS leak.
 You should check the VPN client settings and contact your VPN provider for support.

 WebRTC leak – How to test for WebRTC leaks

-WebRTC (Web Real-Time Communication) is part of most popular browsers and is used to enable real-time communications like voice and video chats.
+WebRTC (Web Real-Time Communication) is part of the most popular browsers and is used to enable real-time communications like voice and video chats.
 It does, however, also present another vulnerability for VPNs.

 Some websites can use WebRTC by adding lines of code to look past a VPN and discover the original IP.
 This is often used by websites providing or blocking content based on geo-locations.

 - Load a website that is capable of detecting WebRTC leaks, like XMyIP.
 It performs several tests and tries to get your real IP address by using the WebRTC functions.